dmakeienko/gready-ws/README.md

 # What is script for?

-This script will prepare your workspace for comfortable work.
+This script will set up your workspace for comfortable work.
 ### Packages that will be installed:

 * **apt-transport-https \